Compositories and Gleaves: Gleaves

 are pullback squares, and hence the back cospan is a bicovering as well.
 Since the induced map between the resulting pullbacks is $\id_{a\times_c b}$, we are dealing with a morphism of bicoverings.
 Hence the partial naturality axiom applies and we obtain

 By the identity axiom, the lower horizontal arrow $g$ coincides with $\pi_1$.
-Therefore also the lower composition coincides with a projection $\pi_1$.
+Therefore also the lower composition coincides with the projection $\pi_1$.
 Comparing this with the upper composition results in the upper triangle of diagram \eqref{identity}.
-Commutativity of the lower triangle is proved in an analogous way. \end{proof}
+Commutativity of the lower triangle is proven in an analogous way. \end{proof}